m2x07/easy-arch-install/README.md

 reboot now
 ```
 Pull out the thumb drive with live iso once the screen turns off and before our computer turns back on.<br>
 Once you see the login screen, make sure you have `Plasma (X11)` selected in the dropdown menu at top-left of the screen.
-Enter your password and login.
+Enter your password and login.<br>

+# 5. Other Desktop Environments and Window Managers

-# 5. Post Install Configuration
+# 6. Post Install Configuration

 ## Installing a helper for Arch User Repository (AUR)